Choose open access when publishing your research

-- The first stage is to choose which specific journal you’d like to submit your manuscript to.
+The first stage is to choose which specific journal you’d like to submit your manuscript to.
 Follow our guide to find the most suitable publication for your research.
-You can select either a full open access journal or an Open Select (hybrid) journal, which publishes both OA and subscription articles.
+You can select either a full open access journal or an Open Select (hybrid) journal, which publishes both open access and subscription articles.
 See the full range of open access publishing options below.

 Gold OA means that the final published version of your article (or Version of Record) is permanently and freely available online for anyone, anywhere to read.
 An article publishing charge (APC) is usually applicable if you publish gold OA.

 Choose Open with Taylor & Francis and view all the gold open access options available to you.